Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 which need to be defined.
 This error will appear until all required variables are defined correctly.
 Note: In cmake-gui there is "grouped" option, which groups variables with a common prefix.

-###The variables with BUILD_ prefix:
+### Selection of components to be built

-* BUILD_TYPE - defines build configuration of the future project (Release by default)
+The variables with "BUILD_" prefix allow specifying OCCT components and configuration to be built:

-* BUILD_<MODULE> - allows including the toolkit set of the specified module to the future project or excluding it from the project.
+* BUILD_CONFIGURATION - defines configuration to be built (Release by default).
-* BUILD_TOOLKITS - allows including specific OCCT toolkits (list of items separated by a space or a semicolon) to the common set of the future project.
+* BUILD_<MODULE> - specify whether corresponding OCCT module should be built (all toolkits).
+Note that even if whole module is not selected for build, its toolkits used by other toolkits selected for build will be included automatically.
-* BUILD_SAMPLES  - allows including MFC samples (for visual studio only) to the common set of the future project.
+* BUILD_TOOLKITS - allows including additional toolkits from non-selected
-                   In install folder there will be samples.bat script to execute specific sample.
+                   modules (should be list of toolkit names separated by a space or a semicolon).
-                   List of samples is being shown by sample.bat without arguments.
+* BUILD_SAMPLES - specify whether OCCT MFC samples should be built.

-###The variables with USE_ prefix (3rd-party libraries):
+Check variables with "USE_" prefix (USE_FREEIMAGE, USE_GL2PS, USE_TBB, and

-Check USE_\<PRODUCT\> variable (USE_FREEIMAGE, USE_GL2PS, USE_TBB and USE_OPENCL)
+USE_OPENCL) if you want to enable use of the corresponding optional 3rd-party library.

-if you want to use this 3rd-party product.
+### 3rd-party configuration

 ### 3rd-party configuration (The variables with 3RDPARTY_ prefix)